mockk/mockk/README.md

 ### Returning Unit

-If the function is returning `Unit` you can use `just Runs` construct:
+If the function is returning `Unit` you can use `justRun` construct:

 ```kotlin
 class MockedClass {